 As Always, Germany Was Way Ahead of Time

 This time, it wasn’t the engineers, though.
-The history of hair transplants started with surgeon Johann Friedrich Dieffenbach, who is also known as the father of plastic surgery.
+The hair transplant history started with surgeon Johann Friedrich Dieffenbach, who is also known as the father of plastic surgery.
 His doctoral dissertation titled “Nonulla de Regeneratione et de Transplantatione“, published in 1822 gave the world the first blueprint for hair restoration surgery.
-Known for its fine wines, Würzburg, Germany, should also have a repute for being the birthplace of hair transplant.
+Known for its fine wines, Würzburg, Germany, should also have a repute for being the birthplace of hair transplants.

 In Comes Japan

-That’s where usually Japan’s contribution to the history of hair transplants begin.
+That’s where usually Japan’s contribution to the hair transplant history begins.
 However, not many know about Dr Masao Sasakawa, who also performed experiments on animals and humans.
-His researches on hair transplant were published back in the 1920s.
+His research on hair transplants was published back in the 1920s.

 Other than that, Dr Hajime Tamura published a study on the transplantation of pubic hair in females in 1937.
 Here, he took the hair grafts from other people.
 Eyebrow hair transplantation was explored by Dr Keiichi Fujita in a paper he published in 1953.
 Since many nations were reeling from the impacts of the World War, not many in the West knew about these studies.

 Formally, a dermatologist based in New York – Dr Norman Orentreich- gave the concept of “donor dominance”.
 He established the use of hair on the back and sides of the head for transplantation.